Mike’s Current Computers

 while I was in Spain, so while it still works (for now), it was time to buy a more modern laptop.

-Picked this machine up for only $1,250 while it was briefly on sale at B&H; their regular price is $1,650.
+Picked this machine up on sale for only $1,250; the regular price is $1,650.
 The body has an aluminum metal lid and deck, so hopefully it will not develop any cracks like my HP laptop.
 The 18" screen is massive and beautiful, but in consequence this laptop is on the heavy side at 7.5 lbs.

 The